xraypy/xraylarch/doc/plotting/index.rst

 To copy the plot image (just the main plot image, not all the Window decorations such as menus and status bar) to the sysem clipboard, type Ctrl-C (Apple-C for Mac OS X users).
-You can then paste this into other applications such as rich text documents and slide presentation tools.
+You can then paste this image into other applications such as rich text documents and slide presentations.

-**Save image to PNG**:
+**Save image to PNG, PDF, or SVG**:

-To save a copy of the plot image, use Ctrl-S (Apple-S for Mac OS X users).
-This will bring up a 'save file' dialog box for writing a PNG file of the plot.
+To save the plot image to a standard image format, use Ctrl-S (Apple-S for Mac OS X users).
+This will bring up a 'save file' dialog box for writing an image file.
+The images will be generally high resolution, and should be of sufficiently high quality to be acceptable for publication or public display.
+Each of the supported image formats -- PNG (default), PDF, and SVG -- has its strengths and weaknesses.
+The PNG images use high resolution (600dpi) and anti-aliasing, and are generally higher quality than the SVG images.
+The PDF images include real font information but does not use anti-aliasing.

 **Print image**:

 On many systems, you should be able to print directly from the Plot Window, using Ctrl-P (Apple-P for Mac OS X users).
-This may not work on all systems.
+This may not work on all systems, in which case saving an image and printing that should

 **Configuring the Plot**:

 From the Plot Window, either Ctrl-K (Apple-K for Mac OS X users) or Options->'Configure Plot' (or right-click to bring up a popup menu, then